 - Infrared hair straightener

-Given Google’s track record of including local results in more and more queries, I think its just a matter of time before they get smarter and include local results for more complex terms such as these.
+Given Google’s track record of including local results in more and more queries, I think it’s just a matter of time before they get smarter and include local results for more complex terms such as these.
 As they do that, local SEO will become even more important.

-Local results seems like an active experiment for Google, with ranking factors and displayed results constantly being tweaked.
+Local results seem like an active experiment for Google, with ranking factors and displayed results constantly being tweaked.
 Staying up to date with the changes can mean the difference between the success of some local businesses and mom-and-pops, and the death of them.
 What are some other interesting local changes you have seen in the SERPs and the resulting client reactions?